-In the left panel of Figure 2, we show the results of the simulation path derived from the nonlinear model for 10000 periods in KS and XPA, and the simulation path derived from the linearized model (i.e., Equation (4)) in REITER.8 It is clear from the figure that the capital paths obtained from each algorithm are very similar.
+In Figure 2, we show the results of the simulation path derived from the nonlinear model for 10,000 periods in XPA (compared with that in KS), and the simulation path derived from the linearized model (i.e., Equation (4)) in REITER (compared with that in KS).
+It is clear from the left panel of Figure 2 that the capital path obtained by each algorithm is very similar to each other when $\sigma = 0.007$ .
+In contrast, in the right panel of Figure 2, the capital path obtained by REITER is very different from those by other algorithms when $\sigma = 0.05$ .